sa20632/gee/algorithms.md

 Which Red is a red band and NIR is near infrared band.
 The value range of the BAI is 0 to 100.
 The difference between post-BAI and pre-BAI was used to estimate the burn severity.
 The high value of the difference will represent severe damage, low and negative values representing the less damaged area.
+BAI was used to detect the burnt area for wildfires in Emperador, Chile.

 ## Normalized Difference Water Index (NDWI)